Colin Milburn

-Colin Milburn (nicknamed Ollie; 23 October 1941 – 28 February 1990) was an English cricketer, who played in nine Test matches for England, before an accident led to the loss of much of his sight and prompted his retirement.
+Colin Milburn (23 October 1941 – 28 February 1990) was an English cricketer, who played in nine Test matches for England, before an accident led to the loss of much of his sight and prompted his retirement.

-Cricker writer Colin Bateman commented, "he was a clean, natural hitter of the ball who had an infectious zest for the game and life".
+Cricket writer Colin Bateman commented, "he was a clean, natural hitter of the ball who had an infectious zest for the game and life".
 Bateman added, "he hit the ball with the strength of a lumberjack and he had the courage of a lion, but he was no Neanderthal clubber".

 Early life

 Milburn was born in Burnopfield, County Durham.
 His father, a local tradesman, was a noted professional player in Tyneside league cricket.
 The young Colin showed exceptional talent at the game, making his first-team debut at the age of thirteen.
 As a seventeen-year-old school pupil, he made his debut for Durham (then still a Minor county) in 1959, against the touring Indian team.
 Playing at Sunderland, Milburn scored a dynamic century, which brought him to the attention of the first-class counties.
 He dedicated the century to his school friend Stuart Turner, stating "that was for you Stu".

 Milburn obtained seven O-levels from school in 1958 and went half-way through his A-levels when he left school for a cricket career.
 Milburn's mother wanted him to go to Teacher Training College before taking up cricket.